alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 Note that this analysis is done *ex post*, meaning that we have taken the blocks that Coinbase proposed, not the ones they should have proposed (aka duties).

-For traceability, we used this query[[15]](/files/post_n_block_stats/coinbase_validators_query.sql) in Dune[[16]](dune.com/) to get the validators[[17]](/files/post_n_block_stats/coinbase_validators_sept2022.csv) that **we estimate** Coinbase controls.
+For traceability, we used this query<sup>[[14]](/files/post_n_block_stats/coinbase_validators_query.sql)</sup> in Dune<sup>[[15]](dune.com/)</sup> to get the validators<sup>[[16]](/files/post_n_block_stats/coinbase_validators_sept2022.csv)</sup> that **we estimate** Coinbase controls.
 The query scans all deposits looking for a recurrent pattern that is believed to identify Coinbase validators.
-32ish Eth are moved to new address, then the deposit is performed and the leftovers are sent back to a [Coinbase Misc](https://etherscan.io/address/0xa090e606e30bd747d4e6245a1517ebe430f0057e).
-In September 2022, we have detected a total of 62351 deposited with this method.
+32ish Eth are moved to new address, then the deposit is performed and the leftovers are sent back to a Coinbase Misc<sup>[[17]](https://etherscan.io/address/0xa090e606e30bd747d4e6245a1517ebe430f0057e)</sup>.

-Filtering all blocks, [here]](/files/post_n_block_stats/coinbase_blocks_sept2022.csv) are the blocks (slot + index) that Coinbase proposed.
+In September 2022, we detected a total of 62351 deposited validators with this method.

+Filtering all blocks proposed by these 62351 valiators, we get that the following blocks<sup>[[18]](/files/post_n_block_stats/coinbase_blocks_sept2022.csv)</sup> were proposed by Coinbase.

 Here we can see the k-consecutive proposals for Coinbase during August 2022.
-In the first figure we can see the frequency of `k`-consecutive proposals over time (not that slots map 1:1 to a given timestamp).
+In the first figure, we can see the frequency of `k`-consecutive proposals over time (not that slots map 1:1 to a given timestamp).
 In the second figure we can see the count of each `k`-consecutive proposal.

 <img src='/images/coinbase_multiblock_september.png'>

 As we can see, over this month Coinbase proposed 7 blocks in a row starting in slot `4415632` and ending in `4415638`, both belonging to epoch `137988`, that started Aug-06-2022 06:43:35 PM UTC.

-All slots [4415632](https://beaconcha.in/slot/4415632), [4415633](https://beaconcha.in/slot/4415633), [4415634](https://beaconcha.in/slot/4415634), [4415635](https://beaconcha.in/slot/4415635), [4415636](https://beaconcha.in/slot/4415636), [4415637](https://beaconcha.in/slot/4415637), [4415638](https://beaconcha.in/slot/4415638), where proposed respectively by validators [186206](https://beaconcha.in/validator/186206), [392916](https://beaconcha.in/validator/392916), [276875](https://beaconcha.in/validator/276875), [234842](https://beaconcha.in/validator/234842), [227147](https://beaconcha.in/validator/227147), [302780](https://beaconcha.in/validator/302780), [134031](https://beaconcha.in/validator/134031), which with the above explained methodology, can be labeled as part of Coinbase.
+All slots [4415632](https://beaconcha.in/slot/4415632), [4415633](https://beaconcha.in/slot/4415633), [4415634](https://beaconcha.in/slot/4415634), [4415635](https://beaconcha.in/slot/4415635), [4415636](https://beaconcha.in/slot/4415636), [4415637](https://beaconcha.in/slot/4415637), [4415638](https://beaconcha.in/slot/4415638), were proposed respectively by validators [186206](https://beaconcha.in/validator/186206), [392916](https://beaconcha.in/validator/392916), [276875](https://beaconcha.in/validator/276875), [234842](https://beaconcha.in/validator/234842), [227147](https://beaconcha.in/validator/227147), [302780](https://beaconcha.in/validator/302780), [134031](https://beaconcha.in/validator/134031), which with the above-explained methodology, can be labeled as part of Coinbase.

-Now that we have the empirical data, we can compare with the Montecarlo simulations and analytical results from the previous section.
-We can observe some minor differences, that may be due to lack of enough realizations, and should converge to the theoretical results when we increase the timespan, i.e. 6 or 12 months.
+Now that we have the empirical data, we can compare it with the Montecarlo simulations and analytical results from the previous section.
+We can observe some minor differences, that may be due to a lack of enough realizations, and should converge to the theoretical results when we increase the timespan, i.e. 6 or 12 months.

 | 🥇 Coinbase (14.68 %)   | k=2 | k=3 | k=4 | k=5 | k=6 | k=7 |
 | --- | --- | --- | --- | --- | --- | --- |